Oracle Licensing

 Oracle Support Renewal Negotiations

 • Understand Oracle’s Support Policies (and Gotchas): Oracle’s standard policy is that support is priced as a percentage of license fees (normally ~22% of net license price).
-However, if you ever drop licenses or lapse support, Oracle uses a practice called repricing to ensure they don’t lose revenue.
+However, if you ever drop licenses or lapse support, Oracle employs a practice called repricing to ensure it doesn’t lose revenue.
 In plain terms, if you drop half your licenses, they’ll often double the support fee on the remaining licenses, so you save nothing.
 This is Oracle’s saying, “Once on support, always pay in full.”
-Tactic: When negotiating a new license deal, try to lock in support fees and caps.
-For instance, negotiate a cap like “support fees won’t increase more than 3% per year for 5 years” (some customers get this for big deals).
+Tactic: When negotiating a new license deal, aim to secure support fees and caps to ensure stability.
+For instance, consider negotiating a cap, such as “support fees won’t increase more than 3% per year for 5 years” (some customers receive this for large deals).
 Or if you anticipate possibly dropping some licenses later, negotiate upfront for the ability to reprice fairly.
-Oracle rarely budges on its formal support policies, but if you have a sizeable spend or are buying new stuff, you might get an exception or custom term.
+Oracle rarely budges on its formal support policies.
+Still, if you have a sizable spend or are purchasing new equipment, you may be eligible for an exception or a custom term.
 At renewal time, you can also ask for an overall discount on the support renewal – Oracle may claim “we don’t discount support,” yet there are cases where, under pressure, they gave a one-time credit or discount to retain a customer’s support business.

-• Consider Third-Party Support – and Use it as Leverage: In recent years, third-party support providers like Rimini Street and Spinnaker Support have given Oracle heartburn by offering Oracle products at ~50% of Oracle’s price.
-Oracle hates this (they’ve pursued legal action in the past) and will scare you with terms (indeed, moving to a third party can have risks, like losing upgrade rights and Oracle’s future support).
+• Consider Third-Party Support – and Use It as Leverage: In recent years, third-party support providers such as Rimini Street and Spinnaker Support have given Oracle heartburn by offering Oracle products at approximately 50% of Oracle’s price.
+Oracle dislikes this (they have pursued legal action in the past) and will scare you with terms.
+Indeed, moving to a third party can have risks, such as losing upgrade rights and Oracle’s future support.
 However, if you have older versions you aren’t upgrading, third-party support can be a viable way to cut costs.
 Even if you don’t go that route, mentioning that you are exploring third-party support can get Oracle’s attention.
-We’ve seen scenarios where simply raising the possibility prompted Oracle to suddenly find a way to give a concession on support pricing or throw in some free services to dissuade the move.
-Caution: Only use this leverage if it’s credible – Oracle will know if you must stay on their support (for example, if you need future upgrades or your systems are mission-critical and you can’t risk non-official support).
-Still, as a CIO, you should regularly evaluate if paying full freight to Oracle is worth it or if alternatives make sense.
+We’ve seen scenarios where simply raising the possibility prompted Oracle to suddenly find a way to offer a concession on support pricing or include some free services to dissuade the move.
+Caution: Use this leverage only if it’s credible – Oracle will know if you need to stay on their support (for example, if you require future upgrades or your systems are mission-critical and you can’t risk non-official support).
+Still, as a CIO, you should regularly evaluate whether paying full freight to Oracle is worth it or if alternatives make sense.

-• Trim the Fat (Strategically): Over the years, many organizations accumulate Oracle licenses that are no longer used (maybe from old projects or downsizing).
-Yet support on those licenses keeps draining money.
-Oracle’s contracts make it hard to drop support without losing the license rights (and once terminated, you’d have to buy new licenses at full price plus back support if you needed them again).
-A blunt strategy: if you are reasonably sure certain Oracle products or licenses will never be used again, consider retiring them and accepting the loss of those licenses to stop paying support.
+• Trim the Fat (Strategically): Many organizations accumulate unused Oracle licenses over time, often from old projects or downsizing efforts.
+Yet, support for those licenses continues to drain money.
+Oracle’s contracts make it difficult to drop support without losing license rights.
+Once terminated, you would have to buy new licenses at full price and pay for back support if needed again.
+A blunt strategy: If you are reasonably certain that certain Oracle products or licenses will never be used again, consider retiring them and accepting the loss of those licenses to avoid paying support.
 Yes, it’s painful to “throw away” a license, but it might be worth it if it saves you a big sum annually.
 Before you do, try another negotiation angle: tell Oracle you are considering canceling support on that chunk of licenses (meaning they lose that revenue entirely).
 Sometimes, this will prompt them to offer a smaller support footprint deal – e.g., terminate those licenses and Oracle agrees not to reprice the rest at a higher rate (essentially a concession) or they offer to replace those licenses with some newer products you might use (so your money at least goes to something useful).
 It’s a bit of a game of chicken: Oracle would rather keep you paying for something unused than nothing.

-Real-World Insight: A healthcare company was paying support on a suite of Oracle middleware that they’d largely phased out, amounting to several hundred thousand dollars a year.
+A healthcare company paid several hundred thousand dollars a year for support on a suite of Oracle middleware that they’d largely phased out.
 For two years, they paid because “that’s just how it is.”

 A new CIO came in and questioned it.
-They approached Oracle, saying they would drop support for that product.
-Oracle’s account team initially reiterated the policy that the remaining support would be repriced (meaning there would be no savings).
+They approached Oracle, stating that they would discontinue support for that product.
+Oracle’s account team initially reiterated the policy that the remaining support would be repriced, meaning there would be no savings.

 The CIO held firm, prepared to lose the licenses.
-At the last minute (as the support renewal date neared), Oracle proposed a creative alternative: if the customer purchased a small Oracle Cloud package, Oracle would allow the support cancellation without repricing penalty on the rest.
+At the last minute, as the support renewal date approached, Oracle proposed a creative alternative: if the customer purchased a small Oracle Cloud package, Oracle would waive the repricing penalty on the remaining packages.

-This was an unconventional outcome, but it underscores that if you question the status quo and are willing to act, Oracle might be willing to negotiate.
+This was an unconventional outcome, but it highlights that if you challenge the status quo and are willing to act, Oracle may be willing to negotiate.

 Final Tips for Support Negotiations: